reanahub/reana-demo-worldpopulation/README.rst

    [INFO] Done.
 You can see the results in the `output/` directory.

 **FIXME** The ``reana-client`` package is a not-yet-released work-in-progress.
-Until it is available, you can use ``reana run helloworld`` on the REANA server side, following the `REANA getting started
+Until it is available, you can use ``reana run reanahub/reana-demo-worldpopulation`` on the REANA server side, following the `REANA getting started
 <http://reana.readthedocs.io/en/latest/gettingstarted.html>`_ documentation.